psiborg/PantherUI/README.md

 </section>
 ```

-3. Include the PantherUI.min.js file, and add your JavaScript to configure and initialize the carousel(s) by element ID:
+3. Include the PantherUI.min.js file, and add your JavaScript to configure and initialize the carousel by element ID.

 ``` js
 <script src="lib/PantherUI.min.js"></script>